maiquelb/sai/examples/house_building_sai_nopl/readme.txt

-This is a "sitauted" version of the classical house_built example.
+This is a "situated" version of the classical house_built example.
 The dynamic facts that animate the NOPL dynamics are constituted from the environment instead of being produced by operations in the artifacts.
 The constitutive specification is in /src/org/constitutive.sai